 To shift from a “what” to a “so what” TA strategy, companies must better understand the data they are using, its quality, and how they are sourced.

 The new study, Redefining Success: Talent Analytics for the Future, looks at how companies rethink their analytics approach.
 Here are some of the top findings from the report:

-Transparency leads to trust: Data transparency is the ability to access and work with data regardless of a location quickly, and having confidence that the information is accurate, all of which is critical because it creates trust.
+Transparency leads to trust: Data transparency is the ability to access and work with data regardless of a location quickly and having confidence that the information is accurate, all of which is critical because it creates trust.
 If a vendor cannot explain its AI, its methods may not be legally defensible.
-The right vendor should explain how its AI works and validate that its tool is not replicating human biases or otherwise harming protected groups.
+The right vendor should explain how its AI works and validate that its tool does not replicate human biases or otherwise harm protected groups.
 When data is transparent, we found that it increases TA leaders’ trust, hiring managers, and executives.

 Collect unbiased assessment data to inform decisions: Assessments provide the science and insights to inform decisions better.
 Companies that leverage assessment providers are three times more likely to improve the quality of hire.
 The data used to drive decisions must incorporate performance and post-hire data.
 Organisations looking to define the quality of hire must look at their existing employees.
 This data (which includes first-year retention, performance, and productivity) should help inform TA processes.

 To understand how EVA.ai can help you solve data quality, fresh profile information, transparency, and bias problems, reach book a demo with a member of our team